BIG-SA/BASH-Intro-2018/notes/4_bash_scripting_minimised.md

     #!/bin/bash

-    # If you havent already, change into the files directory in the "BASH-Intro-2018" diectory
+    # If you havent already, change into the files directory
-    # The following line will need to be modified accordingly if you saved the files somewhere other than ~/BashWk4/BASH-Intro-2018/files
+    # The following line will need to be modified accordingly if you saved the files somewhere other than ~/Bash_Workshop/Session4/files
-    cd ~/BashWk4/BASH-Intro-2018/files
+    cd ~/Bash_Workshop/Session4/files

     # Read the input file in my current directory into a variable
     INPUT="ADL07p/ADL07p_1hr201501.csv"